Sweet Onion Turnovers

 - 1/4 cup grated Parmesan cheese

 - In a bowl, combine the flour, sugar and salt; cut 3/4 cup butter until mixture resembles coarse crumbs.
 Gradually add water, tossing with a fork until mixture forms a ball.
-Shape into a flattened ball; wrap in plastic wrap and refrigerate.
+Shape into a flattened ball; wrap in plastic and refrigerate.

 - In a large skillet, cook the onion, rosemary and thyme in remaining butter over medium-low heat until onions begin to turn golden brown.
 Add broth and pepper; cook over high heat until liquid is absorbed.
 Cool slightly.
 In a bowl, beat eggs; set aside 2 tablespoons.
 Stir cream and mustard into remaining beaten eggs.
 Stir in bread crumbs, Parmesan cheese and onion mixture.